-While all of our hemp is grown outside The United States due to its current legal status, ocean freight is mainly used by our manufacturer/supplier to ship our products from the factories to our warehouse.
+While most our hemp is grown within Canada and The United States, ocean freight is mainly used by our manufacturer/supplier to ship products some products for oversea factories to our supplier warehouse.
 Ocean freight is the most economical and environmental method of moving products around the world.
 Ocean freight uses less energy per pound per mile than air freight, trucking freight and even train freight.
-Surprisingly less energy is used to ship product from a port in China to a port in Canada/United States than shipping that same product by truck from Montreal to Niagara Falls, Canada.
+Surprisingly less energy is used to ship product from a port overseas to a port in Canada/United States than shipping that same product by truck from Montreal to Niagara Falls, Canada.

 Using recycled boxes and bags for all our packaging